ctec121-master/Module-8-ProgAsgnmt-11-Classes/Prob-2/Prob-2.md

-# Module 8 - Programming Assignment 11 Problem 2
+# Module 8 - Programming Assignment Problem 2

 ## Create a Simple Student Class

 Develop a class named **Student** that holds the following data about a student in instance variables:

 - name
 - ID number
 - major
 - GPA

-I leave it to you to determine which instance variables will be initialized with parameters in the constructor.
-Please explain your reasoning in comments in your code.
-Make sure that all the instance variables are initialized to some value.

-The instance variables should be marked as private.
-Write getter and setter methods to access or update the instance variables.
+In comments, discuss which of these instance variables should be fixed - shouldn't be changed once object is created - and which can be updated. **Explain your reasoning.** Based on your decisions define the parameters in your constructor and appropriate setter functions.
+Make sure all instance variables are initialized.

-Once you have written the class, write a test program that creates a list and stores four Student object elements.
-Makes sure your test program exercises all of the class methods.
-Use loops to display the state of the objects in the list.
+Once you have written the class, write a test program, using conditional execution, that tests all of the class's methods.
+As a final test create a list of students with the information shown below and iterate over the list to generate the output shown below.

-Use the following data:

 ```text
 Name            ID Number       Major           GPA